FrancescoBenedetto99/Street-Flooding-Problem--ML_PROJECT_2/README.md

 # Street Flooding Simulation

-Project for the Machine Learning course held at Politecnico di Milano by Professor Carlo Vercellis.
+Project for the Machine Learning course held at @Politecnico di Milano.

 ---